uaarkoti/uaarkoti.github.io/_posts/2015-06-11-jenkins-workflow-getting-started.markdown

 If you want to be more adventurous use the `Snippet Generator` from the job config page to learn about other Workflow commands and make use of them.
 For example, setup security in Jenkins to make sure only certain users can approve code promotion to `production`.

 You can also try and restart your Jenkins instance while the workflow is running and see the behavior once Jenkins is backup and running.

+### Docker Container

+For those that simply want to play with the demo, I created a docker container that contains the entire implementation.
+To run

+{% highlight bash %}
+docker run -p 8080:8080 -p 8180:8180 -it uday/workflow-getting-started
+{% endhighlight %}

 ## Summary